Tre Mann: College career

 In his first game in a Florida uniform, Mann had 11 points and four rebounds as the Gators defeated North Florida 74–59.
 He averaged 5.3 points per game as a freshman.
 Following the season he declared for the 2020 NBA draft.
 On July 7, 2020, Mann announced he was returning to Florida, in part due to the possibility to start at point guard.

 In his sophomore season debut on December 2, 2020, Mann scored 19 points in a 76–69 win against Army.
 On March 12, 2021, he scored a career-high 30 points in a 78–66 loss to Tennessee at the SEC tournament quarterfinals.
 As a sophomore, Mann averaged 16 points, 5.6 rebounds, 3.5 assists and 1.4 steals per game, and was named First Team All-Southeastern Conference (SEC) by the league's coaches and Second Team All-SEC by the media.
 On March 24, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.

 Professional career

+Oklahoma City Thunder (2021–2024)

 Mann was selected with the 18th pick in the 2021 NBA draft by the Oklahoma City Thunder. and on August 8, 2021, he signed a contract with the Thunder.

+On April 9, 2023, Mann recorded his first career triple-double when he finished with 24 points, 12 rebounds and 12 assists in a win against the Memphis Grizzlies.

+Charlotte Hornets (2024–present)

+On February 8, 2024, Mann was traded to the Charlotte Hornets, along with Dāvis Bertāns, Vasilije Micić, a 2024 second-round pick, a 2025 second-round pick and cash considerations, in exchange for Gordon Hayward.
+On July 13, 2025, Mann resigned with the Hornets.